Guide

 Sermorelin (Geref) for Diagnosis of Growth Hormone Deficiency

-PubMed — National Library of Medicine · Peer reviewed · 1997-01-01 · accessed 2026-07-01
+PubMed: National Library of Medicine · Peer reviewed · Jan 1, 1997 · accessed Jul 1, 2026

 PubMed index of clinical literature on sermorelin (Geref) for diagnostic testing of growth hormone deficiency in pediatric patients.
 Sermorelin was formerly FDA-approved as Geref; the brand product has been discontinued by the manufacturer.

-Ipamorelin, the First Selective Growth Hormone Secretagogue — Pharmacology
+Ipamorelin, the First Selective Growth Hormone Secretagogue: Pharmacology

-European Journal of Endocrinology (PubMed) · Peer reviewed · 1998-12-01 · accessed 2026-07-01
+European Journal of Endocrinology (PubMed) · Peer reviewed · Dec 1, 1998 · accessed Jul 1, 2026

 Raun et al. (1998) original pharmacology publication (PMID 9860070) describing ipamorelin as a pentapeptide growth hormone secretagogue with selectivity for GH release over cortisol and prolactin in animal models.